paragnairdev/paragnairdev.github.io/_posts/2021-01-30-single-elb-multiple-services.md

 author: paragnair
 ---

-Using a microservices architecture, serve multiple services from a single Elastic Load balancer On AWS.
+Using a microservices architecture, serve multiple services from a single Application Load balancer On AWS.
 Here is how you can have a single domain serve multiple services where each service is hosted as a separate instace of either containers, EC2 instances or AWS Lambda.

 ## The scenario
 Lets assume you have a booking platform and you have divided your service into multiple [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html).
 Assuming your domain is `https://api.my-domain.com`, following are your resources under the same: